 William and Charlotte Kitchener (née Dumbarton) lived in Norwoods Yard with their three daughters and three sons.
-John (born 1897) served as a Gunner in Royal Garrison Artillery, William Thomas (born 1890) was a private in the 2nd Glos. and Albert Percival (born 1893) left his job as a contractor’s labourer to serve as a Private in 9th Glos.
+William Thomas (born 1893) was a private in the 2nd Glos. and Albert Percival (born 1897) left his job as a contractor’s labourer to serve as a Private in 9th Glos.
 All the brothers survived the war; Albert died in 1986, and William in 1968, having remained living locally.

 William Henry, Albert George, Arthur Ernest and Percy Edwin LANE

 Henry worked as a bricklayer’s labourer and he and his wife Charlotte lived at The Alley in Amersham, with their four sons, two daughters and baby son.
 William Henry born (1889) was a Pte.
 2nd.
 Gar Btn.
 Northumberland Fusiliers.
 Albert George (born 1891) had worked as a bricklayer’s labourer but went to be a Rfn.
 13th Kings Royal Rifles Corps, and died on 6.8.16.

 Arthur joined the Oxfordshire and Buckinghamshire Light Infantry as a Private, enlisting in Aylesbury in 1917 and after embarking for France, transferred to the Labour Corps in Rouen.
 He returned home, transferring to the Army Reserve in 1919.
 Percy served at the Royal Marines Depot in Deal, with the rank of Private.
 He survived the war and died in Amersham in 1958.
 William joined the Oxfordshire and Buckinghamshire Light Infantry, transferring to the Northumberland Fusiliers also as a Private.
 He lived in Whielden Street after returning from the war and died in 1963.